What is ITDR?

-As applied to SaaS Security, ITDR focuses on detecting threats by monitoring identity behavior (both human account and non-human identities), flagging suspicious activities, and preventing potential identity-based attacks within SaaS environments.
+As applied to SaaS security, ITDR focuses on detecting threats by monitoring identity behavior (both human and non-human identities), flagging suspicious activities, and preventing potential identity-based attacks within SaaS environments.
+With the increasing complexity of SaaS identity security, the evolving identity landscape demands that ITDR provides centralized visibility and control.
+ITDR solutions are designed to protect identity systems such as IAM and directory services, ensuring that vulnerabilities and threats targeting these critical components are effectively addressed.

 Understanding ITDR in SaaS Security

-With SaaS applications becoming the backbone of many businesses, managing SaaS identity security has grown increasingly complex.
+With SaaS applications serving as the backbone of most businesses, managing SaaS identity security has grown increasingly complex.
 In 2023 and 2024, several high-profile SaaS attacks highlighted the need for robust ITDR.
 ITDR in SaaS security specifically focuses on threats that emerge within SaaS environments, such as:

-• Privilege Escalation: Unauthorized escalation of user privileges, giving attackers elevated access
+• Privilege escalation: Unauthorized escalation of user privileges, often targeting users with elevated access, giving attackers broader control within the environment

 • OAuth token abuse: Attackers have increasingly targeted OAuth tokens to compromise SaaS accounts without needing direct access to user credentials.
 For example, malicious actors gained access to sensitive data by abusing OAuth permissions in the Midnight Blizzard breach and several supply chain attacks